Shuunen/muse-ml5/README.md

 Then use your **2016 Muse headset** & your eyes to play.

+## Now

+Because my POC is done, I archived this project.

 ## TODO

-- [ ] found something to do with ml5 😅 as you can see in the project name, I planned to use ML5 here
+- [ ] found something to do with ml5 😅 as you can see in the project name, I originally planned to use ML5 here

 ## Thanks